Blueprint | Clear Direction Before Execution

 The solution?

 Once the system is understood, the focus shifts to defining what actually needs to change, and in what order.
 Most performance issues don’t come from a lack of effort, but from a lack of clear priorities.
-This stage removes uncertainty and establishes a structured plan so effort is applied where it will have the greatest impact.
+This stage creates a clearer operational understanding of what is limiting performance, where fragmentation exists, and what should happen next based on priority, feasibility, and likely impact.

 √ Priorities are clearly defined and ranked by impact.